cwchentw/lightweight-cms/themes/default/README.md

 }
 ```

-mdcms doesn't know your project structure.
-You are responsible to load a layout correctly.

 ### `loadSection()` Function

+In a similar fashion, the function doesn't accept any parameter.
 Here shows a sample code:

 ```php
 function loadSection()